awitkowski0/thematic-superheroes/CONTRIBUTING.md

 ## Getting Help
 - **Bugs or Ideas**: Post in [GitHub Issues](https://github.com/awitkowski0/thematic-superheroes/issues) or our [Discord](https://discord.gg/eajFhJzcnh).
 - **Support**: Join Discord for help with setup, testing, or mod issues.
-- **Core Team**: funalex, BBovard, ReadTheFish (ping us on Discord if needed).
+- **Core Team**: funalex, BBovard, ReadTheFish

 ## Credits
 All contributors are credited in patch notes, on Discord, and in future releases.
-Special thanks to our community and contributors: Bean, BoyWonder, DerpyNarwhal, RobinCosmic, Bardock!